 Fairfield Motorcycle Accident Attorney

 Unfortunately, many motorcycle injuries and deaths occur in California.
 This is mainly because California has the largest volume of registered motorcyclists in the country.
-Statistics show that nearly 12,000 California motorcycle riders were injured in accidents in 2013, according to the California Office of Traffic Safety.
+Statistics show that 28% of California motorcycle riders killed in 2017 were drunk.
 In addition to thousands of injuries, approximately 500 motorcyclists were killed in wrecks just in California.Motorcycle Accidents Can Have Life-Altering Consequences

 The Centers for Disease Control and Prevention conducted an exhaustive assessment of the types and severity of injuries suffered in motorcycle accidents.
 The study included over one million motorcyclists who were treated in emergency rooms during a seven-year period.
 The results of the study indicate the following: